MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-cloud-reverse-proxy-content.md

   - In Spring Cloud Gateway, set the `XForwarded Remote Addr` route predicate to the public IP address of Application Gateway.
   - Optionally, in your Spring Framework apps, set the `server.forward-headers-strategy` application property to `FRAMEWORK`.
 - **[Scenario 4: Azure Front Door with Azure Spring Cloud, deployed outside your virtual network.](#scenario-4-using-azure-front-door-as-the-reverse-proxy)**
-  - In this scenario, we assume that you're using Spring Cloud Gateway to expose the back-end apps.
+  - In this scenario, we assume that you're using Spring Cloud Gateway to expose your back-end apps.
 So only the Spring Cloud Gateway app needs to have an  endpoint assigned to it.
 The custom domains of all back-end apps should be mapped to this single Spring Cloud Gateway app.
   - For the back-end pool or origin in Azure Front Door, use the assigned endpoint of the Spring Cloud Gateway app.
   - In Spring Cloud Gateway, set the `XForwarded Remote Addr` route predicate to all outbound IP ranges of Azure Front Door, and keep this setting up to date.
 Set the `Header` route predicate to ensure that the `X-Azure-FDID` HTTP header contains your unique Azure Front Door ID.
   - Optionally, in your Spring Framework apps, set the `server.forward-headers-strategy` application property to `FRAMEWORK`.